USA Online Casinos

 Offshore US-Facing Gambling Sites

-usa flagThe irony is UIGEA did little to uproot illegal online gambling in the country.
+usa flagThe irony is that the UIGEA did little to uproot illegal online gambling in the country.
 All it did was drive away some of the biggest and most trusted providers of quality interactive gaming in the world.

-With that said, some operators decided to stay and continue servicing US players despite the federal restrictions on payments.
+With that said, some operators decided to stay and continue serving US players despite the federal restrictions on payments.
 Gamblers from the country face a limited number of locally licensed operators and often end up playing at offshore casinos.

 This is not to say all offshore gambling sites are fraudulent.
-They have valid licenses issued in other jurisdictions, most commonly from Curacao, Costa Rica, and until recently, from the Kahnawake Gaming Commission (KGC).
+They have valid licenses issued in other jurisdictions, most commonly from Curacao, Costa Rica, and, until recently, from the Kahnawake Gaming Commission (KGC).

-• Delayed withdrawals in hopes the customer would reverse the request and lose their winnings
+• Delayed withdrawals in hopes that the customer will reverse the request and lose their winnings

-• Inadequate, rude, and incompetent customer support service
+• Inadequate, rude, or incompetent customer support

 Important Factors to Consider in US Casinos